“I need to get away from all of this craziness for a while.”

 Everyone’s feet stay firmly on the ground.

 “This was an absolutely amazing experience.
 Life-changing, totally.
 Due to a seriously unfortunate experience with horses in my childhood, horses scared me witless.
-Today I not only overcame that fear, I learned how to gently defend my boundaries against two humongous Friesian horses.
+Today I not only overcame that fear, I learned how to gently defend my boundaries against humongous Friesian horses.
 After this, no one is ever going to make me do anything that I am not 100% committed to do.
 The meditation sessions were out of this world.
 I have meditated before, but never like this.
 An unforgettable experience that I very highly recommend.”
 S. Bradshaw

 You might well walk away from this day retreat feeling more alive, energised and positive about your future and about life in general than you’ve felt in years.